-This Pumpkin Spice Fudge is an easy-to-make, no-cooking-necessary treat that melts in your mouth and tastes like fall!
-With just five ingredients, this homemade fudge couldn’t be easier to make.
+This Raw Vegan Pumpkin Spice Fudge is an easy-to-make, no-cooking-necessary treat that melts in your mouth and tastes like fall!
+With just five ingredients, this paleo and vegan homemade fudge couldn’t be easier to make.

 We’re keeping it quick and simple today, friends.
 This Pumpkin Spice Fudge recipe is one that requires just a few ingredients for maximum flavor and deliciousness – those recipes are the best kind, right?!